A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Introduction

 The experiment shows several things.
-First, it supports the analytical finding that models trained to estimate the best treatment are best for treatment assignment, implying we should reconsider some of the justifications made in prior research for new causal-effect prediction methods.
-The experiment also reveals interesting findings for the application to recommender system selection for music streaming.
-Specifically, the experiment shows that (1) using a heterogeneous treatment assignment policy can substantially improve total streaming compared to the typical approach of deploying the same algorithm for everyone, that (2) larger data sets lead to significantly better policies, illustrating the advantages of running large-scale A/B tests for the purpose of learning treatment assignment policies (rather than just selecting the best variant).
+First, it supports the analytical finding that models specifically trained to predict the best treatment are best for treatment assignment (i.e., the A-learner outperforms the O-learner and the E-learner for treatment assignment).
+This is the case even with training data consisting of more than half a billion observations, a surprising finding given that, in theory, all metalearners should converge to the same treatment assignment policy with large enough data.
+This finding also implies that we should reconsider some of the justifications made in prior research for using causal effect prediction methods for personalized treatment assignment.

+The experiment also reveals interesting findings for the application to content selection in music streaming.
+Specifically, it shows that (1) using an algorithm assignment policy can substantially improve total streaming compared to the typical approach of applying the same playlist generation algorithm to everyone, and that (2) larger data sets lead to significantly better policies, illustrating the advantages of conducting massive-scale A/B tests for the purpose of learning treatment assignment policies (rather than just for evaluation or for selecting the best variant).